xxm1215/MMM2025_few-shot/README.md

 ## Overview

-This repository contains the implementation of a multimodal few-shot learning framework using prompt-based methods for sentiment analysis and fake news detection.
-The project is structured to handle image and text data using multimodal fusion techniques.
+This repository is an implementation of the paper "AMPLE: Emotion-Aware Multimodal Fusion Prompt Learning for Fake News Detection".
+It is an implementation of a multimodal few-shot learning framework for sentiment analysis and fake news detection using a prompt-based approach.
+The project is structured to process image and text data using multimodal fusion techniques.

 ## File Structure